sagemath/trac_to_gh/Issue 5059.md

 # Issue 5059: [with patch, needs review] Fix a bunch of broken pickles

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5059

 Original creator: craigcitro